303alec/AI-Chatbot-Prompt-Interactive-VSM-Exploration-with-ASCII-Representation/prompt_system.md

   - Consider incorporating more visual elements or allowing for more complex user interactions within the limitations of the chatbot environment
 )_ ]
 ```

-**Key Changes:**

--   **Menu-Driven Interface:** The core interaction is now through a menu system, providing clear options for users to explore different aspects of the visualization
--   **Enhanced Clarity:** Instructions for each interactive element are more explicit, focusing on the information to be displayed when a particular option is selected
--   **Streamlined ASCII Representation:** The structure is simplified, emphasizing the menu and system overview

-Remember that this is still a simulated interactive experience within the constraints of a text-based environment.
-The level of interactivity and visual richness will depend on the capabilities of the chatbot and the output environment.

-Let me know if you have any further questions or requests for modifications!